melodyfschwenk/readingcomp/README.md

-# WIAT-2 Reading Comprehension Study
+# Reading Comprehension Study

-This repository contains materials related to the WIAT-2 Reading Comprehension Study.
+This repository contains materials related to a reading comprehension study.
 It provides the web interface, stimulus assets, and scripts used to manage participant data.

 ## Repository Structure
 - `index.html` – Landing page for the study interface.